CERT-W/hadoop-attack-library/Tools Techniques and Procedures/Executing remote commands/README.md

 --------------------------
 1. Go to the directory where you decompressed Hadoop binaries (`/opt` in the tutorial):
   ```
-  $ cd /opt
+  $ cd /opt/hadoop-2.7.3/
   ```

 2. Call the Hadoop streaming utility:
   ```
-  $ hadoop jar ../share/hadoop/tools/lib/hadoop-streaming-2.7.3.jar -input <a non empty file on HDFS> -output <a nonexistant directory on HDFS> -mapper <your single command> -reducer NONE
+  $ hadoop jar share/hadoop/tools/lib/hadoop-streaming-2.7.3.jar -input <a non empty file on HDFS> -output <a nonexistant directory on HDFS> -mapper <your single command> -reducer NONE
   ```

 Some explanations might be useful:
   * `-input <a non empty file on HDFS>`: this will be provided as input to MapReduce for the command to be executed, just put at least a character in that file, this file is useless for our objective
   * `-output <a nonexistant directory on HDFS>`: this directory will be used by MapReduce to write the result, either `_SUCCESS` or failure
-  * `-mapper <your single command>`: the command to execute, for instance "/bin/cat /etc/passwd".
+  * `-mapper <your single command>`: the command to execute, for instance `"/bin/cat /etc/passwd"`.
 The output result will be written in the `-output` directory
   * `-reducer`: there is no need for a reducer to execute a single command, a mapper is enough

 Note that for certain distributions you might need to put **additional parameters** (with `-D`) to submit a MapReduce job, for instance on HortonWorks cluster you need the `-Dhdp.version=<version>` option: you can find this information when you grab the target cluster configuration.

-Then when the job is executed:
+Then when the job is terminated its execution:
 * Check the output result:
   ```
   $ hadoop fs -ls <a nonexistant directory on HDFS>